 The only way to do so is by setting up an account on TreasuryDirect.gov.

 Be forewarned: The website is clunky.
-It was launched in 2004 and doesn't look as if it's been visually updated since.
+It was launched in 2004 and — despite getting an update last year — feels dated.
 The entire process of setting up an account and purchasing I bonds took me about 20 minutes, though this could certainly be a low estimate if you put in the wrong information or have a low patience threshold.

-On the website’s homepage, select “open an account” on the right-hand side.
+On the website’s homepage, select “open a new account” on the right-hand side.
 Be sure to choose a “TreasuryDirect” account (not a FedInvest or SLGSafe account).
 After following the prompts, you’ll need to provide your information under penalty of perjury.